diganta162004/idm-reservation/README.md

-# Tax Calculator
+# IDM Reservation

-This project showcases a straightforward tax calculator that relies on the user's chosen financial year and income.
+This project showcases a straightforward reservation site and provide basic CRUD operations.
 Its primary objective is to illustrate various architectural possibilities and coding styles.

 ## Running the project